ICVRTeam/Asset-Roof-Generator-Plugin-for-UE/README.md

-# ROOF GENERATOR
+# IC ROOF GENERATOR

-Asset Roof generator is made in Houdini program, which is then imported into Unreal Engine using a special Bridge between these programs.
-The main work of this tool is to generate tiles on the geometry supplied to it.
-It has certain settings with which you can control different parameters, sizes, rotations, thicknesses, indents, number of elements.
+IC Roof Generator is a tool which allows for controlled procedural generation of 3D tiled roof assets in Houdini, after which it is  imported into Unreal Engine 5 using a bridge between these programs.
+The main functionality of this tool is to generate tiles on the geometry supplied to it.
+It has certain settings with which you can control different parameters, sizes, rotations, thicknesses, indents, and number of elements.
 ____________________________________________________________________________
-To start working with our Roof Generator tool, you must first copy the Houdini Engine bridge program of the required version to the Plugins folder in UnrealEngin.
+To start working with our Roof Generator tool, you must first copy the Houdini Engine bridge program of the required version to the Plugins folder in Unreal Engine.
 You can get it in two ways:
 1. When installing the Houdini program, you must check the box to install this bridge on your PC.
 When installing the program, this bridge will be located along the path:
 `C:\Program Files\Side Effects Software\Houdini version.x.xxx\engine\unreal\your-version`
-The contents of the version you need must be copied to the Plugin folder along the path where you have Unreal Engine installed.
-My path looks like this:
+The contents of the version you need must be copied to the Plugins folder along the path where you have Unreal Engine installed.
+For example:
 `C:\Program Files\Epic Games\UE_5.3\Engine\Plugins`

 ![img_p0_1](images/img_p0_1.png)